webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 This page describes why Knip uses plugins and the difference between `config` and `entry` files.

+Knip has an extensive and growing [list of built-in plugins][1].
+It's currently not possible to add custom plugins.

 ## Enabled

 Plugins are enabled if the related package is listed in the list of dependencies